ECF virtual issue, September-October 2017

 Wallace, Tara Ghoshal.
 “Rewriting Radicalism: Wollstonecraft in Burney’s The Wanderer.”
 ECF 24, no. 3 (2012): 487-508.

 Williamson, Bethany.
 “English Republicanism and Global Slavery in Henry Neville’s The Isle of Pines.”
 ECF 27, no. 1 (2014): 1-23.

 See other ECF virtual issues:

-French Women Writers
+French Women Writers (coming soon)

 ©McMaster University, 2017.
 All articles published on the Eighteenth-Century Fiction website are protected by copyright held by Eighteenth-Century Fiction, a journal published by the Faculty of Humanities at McMaster University, Hamilton, Ontario, Canada.